Stephen Harper: Environmental policy

-Since Harper's government took office in 2006, Canadian greenhouse gas emissions fell from 749 to 726 Mt of carbon dioxide equivalent (CO2 eq).
+From 2006 to 2010, Canadian greenhouse gas emissions fell from 749 to 726 Mt of carbon dioxide equivalent (CO2 eq).
 From 1993 until 2006, during the previous Liberal government greenhouse gas emissions increased from 600 to 749 Mt of CO2 eq.
-The reduction corresponded Canada's decreased economic output during the Great Recession and emissions began increasing slightly in 2010, when the economy began recovering.
+The reduction corresponded to Canada's decreased economic output during the Great Recession and emissions began increasing slightly in 2010, when the economy began recovering.
 Other significant factors in Canada's decreased emissions during Harper's tenure are initiatives such as the carbon tax in British Columbia, the cap and trade system in Quebec, Ontario discontinuing use of coal-fired power plants, and the Clean Air Regulatory Agenda which regulates emissions for automobiles and light trucks.
-In 2006, a Clean Air and Climate Change Act was proposed to address air pollution as well as greenhouse gas emissions; it never became law.
+In 2006, a "Clean Air and Climate Change Act" was proposed to address air pollution as well as greenhouse gas emissions; it never became law.
 In 2006, the Clean Air Regulatory Agenda (CARA) was established to "support Government of Canada efforts to reduce greenhouse gas (GHG) and air pollutant emissions in order to improve the environment and health of Canadians".

 In December 2011, the Harper government announced that Canada would formally withdraw from the Kyoto Protocol.
 Environment Minister Peter Kent stated, "It's now clear that Kyoto is not the path forward for a global solution to climate change."
 In December 2012, Canada became the first signatory to formally withdraw from the Kyoto Protocol.